blynkkk/blueprints/Asset Tracker/README.md

 The web and mobile dashboard and datastreams are pre-configured.
 You will be creating an integration with the Particle Cloud using a detailed step-by-step guide.

 ## How It Works
-We will be using a Particle Boron with attached GPS FeatherWing, that reads the device location.
+We will be using a Particle Boron with an attached GPS FeatherWing, that reads the device location.
 The location data is pushed from the Particle cellular device to Particle Cloud and from there to the Blynk IoT platform via a Particle Webhook and Blynk HTTPs API.
-The data is then visualized on both a Blynk web dashboard and mobile app.
+The data is then visualized on both a Blynk web dashboard and a mobile app.

 **Functional Requirements**
 * Publish the cellular signal strength, signal quality, and the battery charge status as soon as possible after the device starts (boot), and thereafter along with the position information